 The tea ceremony originates from tradition in China, where serving tea to guests demonstrates propriety.
 It is a significant way to show respect.
 At a wedding, such an act is to show respect and gratitude to parents for all the years of love and care.

 2. Plan photography coverage for tea ceremony in blocks

 Groom house > Bride’s house – before the wedding ceremony

-Traditionally, the tea ceremony for the groom’s family is conducted in the morning, with the ceremony for the bride’s family conducted subsequently bride’s home visit.
+The tea ceremony for the groom’s family is traditionally held in the morning, followed by the ceremony for the bride’s family.

 All at one location – before or after the wedding ceremony

-Nowadays, newlyweds often decide to have just one ceremony for both sides together.
+Nowadays, newlyweds frequently opt for a single ceremony that includes both sides.
 If both parties’ families are less traditional, you can place more importance on the act of the tea ceremony rather than the locations.